Nick Frosst

-Nick Frosst is a Canadian AI entrepreneur and researcher.
-He co-founded Cohere, a Toronto-based AI company.
+Nicholas Frosst is a Canadian computer scientist and musician.
+He co-founded Cohere, a Toronto-based artificial intelligence company.
 He is also the lead singer in the indie rock band Good Kid.

 Early life and education

-Frosst earned a computer science degree from the University of Toronto.
+Frosst was born on January 5, 1993.
+Frosst earned a Bachelor of Science degree in computer science and cognitive science from the University of Toronto in 2015.
 He was a student of Geoffrey Hinton, who also hired Frosst at Google Brain.

 Career

 Frosst was among Geoffrey Hinton's earliest hires at Google Brain in Toronto, working as a machine learning researcher on deep learning and neural network architectures.
 He worked there from 2016 to 2020.

 Frosst co-founded Cohere with Aidan Gomez and Ivan Zhang in 2019.
 The company builds large language models and enterprise AI tools.

 Frosst has publicly explained Cohere's focus on industries like finance and health, where there are privacy and other regulatory considerations.
 Frosst has also spoken openly about his belief that artificial intelligence will not replace humans, but rather streamline and automate mundane tasks, and his belief that AGI is less "imminent" than many in the field claim.

 Frosst and the other Cohere co-founders were listed first on Maclean's AI Trailblazers Power List and The Logic's Innovation Leaders.